shamiwizard/rails_blog/README.md

 2. docker-compose up (Up project and all dependencies)

-For install/update gems use `docker-compsoe bundle install/update`
+For install/update gems use `docker-compose bundle install/update`